 Jesuit Education

-As Jesuit educators we believe that it’s not simply what we learn and achieve but who we become.
+As Jesuit educators...We believe that it’s not simply what we learn and achieve but who we become.
 Going beyond ourselves and living a life for God is at the root of Jesuit education.
 In his seminal work, The Spiritual Exercises, Jesuit founder St. Ignatius says that love needs to express itself in deeds more than words.
 The challenge is not just to become spiritually adept but true companions to those in need.
 This commitment to care for the person (cura personalis) makes our students “Men and Women for others.”

 Jesuit Values